-- Will address the current over capacity within some areas of Moray and under capacity in others. - Rezoning, mergers and closure are all options that could be considered, taking account of a number of key criteria: - Condition - Suitability - Capacity forecast - Net zero carbon options - No current plans to close schools. - Will explore mixed use, service outreach and wider community use of schools especially those in rural areas to support learning estate investment. - Inveravon Primary School was permanently closed in 2023. - Crossroads Primary School is currently mothballed. - Public engagement on its future which will lead to a recommendation and more formal consultation.
+- Will address the current over capacity within some areas of Moray and under capacity in others. - A rationalisation of the learning estate through rezoning, mergers and closure are all options that could be considered, taking account of a number of key criteria: - o Condition - Suitability - Capacity forecast - Net zero carbon options - o Upgrade and maintainability affordability. - No current plans to close schools. - Will explore mixed use, service outreach and wider community use of schools especially those in rural areas to support future learning estate investment. - Inveravon Primary School was permanently closed in 2023.
+Crossroads Primary School is currently mothballed.
+Following public engagement last year a recommendation to elected members to proceed with formal consultation on its future is expected later this year.